 KI News and press releases

-The Communications and Public Relations Office is dedicated to sharing information about KI’s research, for example by publishing news articles on KI News and sending press releases to journalists.
+The Communications and Public Relations Office is dedicated to sharing information about KI’s research, for example by publishing news articles on the website news.ki.se and sending press releases to journalists.

-An alternative to sending out press releases via the Communications Office is to make personal contact with one or a couple of journalists who you think is doing a good job and may be interested in what you have to say.
+An alternative to distributing press releases via the Communications Office is to make personal contact with one or two journalists who you think is doing a good job and may be interested in what you have to say.
 Guidelines and tips for media relations at KI can be found on the staff portal.
 Ask our press officers if you are unsure.